 “Are we going to die?”
 Eva asked fretfully.
 “Is this the end?”

-Ritalia swiftly dropped to her knees.
-She grabbed her daughter’s shoulders as she stared deeply into her trembling blue eyes.
+Ritalia hastily dropped to her knees.
+She grabbed her daughter’s shoulders as she stared intensely into her trembling blue eyes.
 She lifted one hand to touch her daughter’s face.
 “Listen carefully to me,” she paused.
 Ritalia froze as her vision replayed in her mind.

 “Face me, Enchantress Ritalia,” the man demanded.
 She spun around to see a tall man with a grim face.
 Drenched in the blood of others, he held his sword to the side as he challenged Sotan’s Queen.
-Drops of scarlet fluid dripped from his sword.
+Drops of scarlet fluid dripped from his blade.
 Ritalia swallowed back the lump that had formed in her throat.
-She slowly raised her right hand.
-She felt a strange feeling overcame her.
-Suddenly darkness took over, and she felt cold.
+She steadily raised her right hand.
+She felt a strange feeling overcome her.
+Suddenly darkness took over, leaving her cold.
 In the distance, a light danced toward her.
 She squinted as she approached the luminance.

-The queen softly whispered, “I will not fail you, Vitality.”
+The queen faintly whispered, “I will not fail you, Vitality.”

 Abruptly a cry snapped Ritalia back to reality.
 Eva was shaking violently.
 Her breathing had quickened as her little heart pounded against her chest.
-Her eyes frantically darted as she continued trying to understand what had happened to her mother.
+Her eyes frantically darted as she tried to understand what her mother was doing.
 “Mother, please, wake up!” she pleaded desperately.

 Eva pulled away, her brows furrowed, and her mouth gaped open.
 “I don’t understand…”

-“I will do anything you ask, My Queen,” he swiftly cut her off.
+“I will do anything you ask, My Queen,” he curtly cut her off.
 “You need me to protect her…” He frowned as he lowered his head and his voice.
 “You’re not coming… are you?”
-Slowly he lifted his glossy amber gaze from the floor to lock onto her eyes.
+Hesitantly he lifted his glossy amber gaze from the floor to lock onto her eyes.

-Ritalia forced a smile as she fought back the tears flooding her eyes.
-“You’re a very clever young boy; I need you to be strong for her.
+Ritalia tried to smile as she fought back the tears flooding her eyes.
+“You’re a clever young boy; I need you to be strong for her.
 Please,” she begged.
 “Promise me.”